Home / The Heartbeat House

 $28,750

-Estimated annual societal savings per mother served, based on reduced homelessness, improved pregnancy outcomes, increased educational attainment, and decreased reliance on public assistance.
+Estimated annual societal savings per mother served, reflecting reduced homelessness, improved pregnancy outcomes, and decreased reliance on public assistance.

 $74,559